jegj/protondb-cli/README.md

 ### Confidence
-Describe the support of the community under the tier based on the user's reports
+Describe the support of the community under the tier

 ## Docker Support